JWorlds1/ipsy-docs/content/pages/tools/ssh_vnc.rst

-SSH & VNC
-on Linux/MacOS/Windows (with Putty)
+VNC on Linux/MacOS/Windows (with Putty)
 ###
 :order: 575